Ro Allen: Career

 Prior to their appointment as Victoria's gender and sexuality commissioner, Allen held executive positions with numerous organisations, including chairperson of the Victorian Adult, Community and Further Education Board, commissioner of the Victorian Skills Commission, commissioner of the Youth Affairs Council of Victoria, deputy chairperson of the Hume Regional Development Australia Committee, chairperson of Communities for Children in Shepparton, and chairperson of the National Working Party for GLBTI Social Reform in the early 2010s.
-Allen was also the founding Chief Executive Officer of UnitingCare Australia's Cutting Edge community services agency in the Goulburn Valley.
+Allen was also the founding chief executive officer of UnitingCare Australia's Cutting Edge community services agency in the Goulburn Valley.

 Gender and Sexuality Commissioner

 Victoria was the first Australian state to establish an Equality portfolio and a commissioner for gender and sexuality within this department.
 The establishment of these positions are among a number of high-profile initiatives by the Andrews government to improve the visibility and inclusion of LGBTIQ+ Victorians.
 The position of Gender and Sexuality Commissioner was renamed to the Commissioner for LGBTIQ+ Communities during Allen's tenure.
+Allen was announced as the Commissioner in July 2015 by then Minister for Equality, Martin Foley.

 Following Allen's appointment in 2015, they held various events in regional Victorian communities to promote the inclusion and reduce the discrimination of LGBTIQ people in non-metropolitan areas.

 Allen is credited with helping coordinate the first Australian Football League-sanctioned Pride Game, which occurred in Round 21 of the 2016 AFL season.
 They also hosted the first national retreat for trans and gender diverse Aboriginal people, held in November 2016.
 The event was held in Brunswick and incorporated workshops, celebrations and networking opportunities.

 In 2017, Allen was a proponent of the "Yes" vote for the Australian Marriage Law Postal Survey.
 That same year, they promoted the introduction of T-screen, a joint initiative by Breast Screen Victoria and Transgender Victoria to make breast screenings for trans and gender diverse people more inclusive by educating medical staff on how to be more respectful during screenings.
 Todd Fernando was appointed their successor as Commissioner for LGBTIQ+ Communities in September 2021.